Tunable-spin-model generation with spin-orbit-coupled fermions in optical lattices

 \subsection{Fermi-Hubbard and spin model}

-The system we describe is a three-dimensional (3D) optical lattice loaded with ultracold fermionic atoms, each possessing two internal states $\sigma \in \{g,e\}$ corresponding to a spin-1/2 degree of freedom.
+The system we describe is a three-dimensional (3D) optical lattice loaded with ultracold fermionic atoms cooled into the lowest motional band.
+Each atom has two internal states $\sigma \in \{g,e\}$ corresponding to a spin-1/2 degree of freedom, such as nuclear-spin polarized clock states split by an optical frequency, or two different nuclear-spin states within the ground hyperfine manifold.
 The effective system dimensionality is freely tuned by changing the lattice confinement strengths.
 We focus on the case where the system is effectively 1D by considering a strong confinement in two directions that suppresses tunneling along them.
 Along the direction atoms can tunnel, we assume a lattice of $L$ sites populated by $N$ atoms.
 The system is depicted in Fig.~\ref{fig_Schematic}(a).
 The Hamiltonian of the system is,

 Here $\hat{c}_{j,\sigma}$ annihilates an atom with spin $\sigma$ on site $j$.
-Atoms tunnel at rate $J$ and exhibit onsite repulsion of strength $U$.
+Atoms tunnel at rate $J$ and exhibit onsite repulsion of strength $U$, proportional to the $a_{eg}^{-}$ singlet scattering length.
+We have assumed equal tunneling rates for both $g$ and $e$, which implies a magic-wavelength lattice if the internal states are clock states.
 In addition to the standard Fermi-Hubbard term $\hat{H}_{\mathrm{FH}}$, we include a laser-driving term $\hat{H}_{\Omega}$ that induces the desired flux $\phi$ through a spatially-dependent phase $e^{i j \phi}$, providing model tunability.